zpalmtree/r34-downloader/README.md

 Navigating to the directory in explorer, holding shift, and right clicking "Open command window here" lets you easily get a terminal in the right spot.

-`set PATH=%PATH%;C:\qt\5.9.1\mingw53_32\bin\`
+`set PATH=%PATH%;C:\qt\5.9.2\mingw53_32\bin\`

-It might not be 5.9.1, depends on what version you installed.
+It might not be 5.9.2, depends on what version you installed.

 `stack install`

 #### Running

-If you used the installer, it should prompt you to run the program on exit It also will have created a shortcut in your start menu.
+If you used the installer, it should prompt you to run the program on exit.
+It also will have created a shortcut in your start menu.

-If you built from source, run `stack exec r34Downloader`
+If you built from source, run `stack exec r34Downloader` from a command prompt.

 #### Creating an MSI